DaveBenham/VenomModules/README.md

 ![XM-OP module image](doc/XM_OP.png)
 Polyphonic synth voice with selectable waveform, modulation and feedback types (linear through-zero frequency, phase, ring, amplitude), and integer ratio frequencies.

 XM-OP includes an ADSR (Attack, Decay, Sustain, Release) envelope generator, audio rate VCO, and VCA.
+The VCO output is always processed by the VCA.

 XM-OP is very much inspired by the Bogaudio FM-OP, offering most of the same features, but with the following differences/enhancements:
 - VCO waveform can be sine, triangle, square, or saw rather than being fixed at sine